 The collective effect of these conditions is heat loss, which places extra demands on the body.
 For example, a drop in core body temperature of just 1 °C causes the muscles to shiver, which in turn can lead to low blood sugar levels (hypoglycaemia) and reduced sporting performance.

 Injuries common to winter and snow sports that relate to cold and wet conditions include:

-- Sprains and strains – cold muscles and connective tissue have less elasticity and are therefore more prone to injury.
-Falls are also more likely when sporting performance is reduced in cold conditions, and this increases the likelihood of these soft tissue injuries.
-Ligaments and muscles spanning the knees, shoulders, wrists and spinal joints are the most commonly injured from falls while skiing or snowboarding.
+- sprains and strains - cold muscles and connective tissue have less elasticity and are therefore more prone to injury.
+Falls are also more likely when sporting performance is reduced in cold conditions, and this increases the likelihood of soft tissue injuries.
+Ligaments and muscles spanning the knees, shoulders, wrists and spinal joints are the most commonly injured from falls while skiing or snowboarding

-- Hypothermia – the core temperature of the average human body is around 37°C. Hypothermia occurs when the body’s temperature falls below 35°C. Symptoms include shivering, drowsiness and lack of coordination.
-The person may lie down to rest, lapse into unconsciousness and die if not treated quickly.
+- hypothermia - the core temperature of the average human body is around 37°C. Hypothermia occurs when the body's core temperature falls below 35°C. Symptoms include shivering, drowsiness and lack of coordination.
+The person may lie down to rest, lapse into unconsciousness and die if not treated quickly

-- Head injury – due to the high-speed nature of snow-sports, impact injuries to the head can have serious consequences.
-If you or a skiing companion sustain a head injury seeking medical advice is essential.
+- head injury - due to the high-speed nature of snow sports, impact injuries to the head can have serious consequences.
+If you or a companion sustain a head injury while participating in snow sports, seeking medical advice is essential.
 Be safe, not sorry.